xinix/core-space/README.md

 ### Changelog
 ```
 added comma seperated search
-added exact search for test in double quotes
+added exact search for text in double quotes
 added inventory save and restore state for the 4 CS first born characters and ship hold
 ```